aws-samples/s3-select-phonebook-search/README.md

 b.
 Specify your <b>bucket name</b> (this is the bucket you created earlier)<br>
 c.
 Specify the uploaded <b>lambda code </b> (this is the code you uploaded)<br>
 d.
 Specify the sample <b>file name</b> (this is the sample file you uploaded)<br>
-e.
-Specify the <b>file ARN </b>by replacing the values in brackets (including the brackets) with name of your bucket, slash(/) sample file name.

 ![Stack Name ](/images/stackName.png)